jr826/jr826.github.io/README.md

 During the summer of 2018, I worked under Cornell Professor David Winkler as a member of the [TABER](http://eeb.cornell.edu/winkler/wordpress/?page_id=335) group.
 Our group used the TI CC1310F128 microcontroller to design a prototype bird tag that would collect and store light data before transmitting it to a basestation.
 I programmed the microcontroller's data storage and retrevial system in C.
 ### Projects
-**Maze Mapping Robot:** [This robot](https://mb2372.github.io/ece3400-team1) was a class project that I worked on with three other undergraduates.
+**Maze Mapping Robot:** [This robot](https://mb2372.github.io/ece3400-team1) is a class project that I worked on with three other undergraduates.
 The robot was capable of following lines, detecting walls, avoiding other robots, mapping a maze, and transmitting the maze data to a nearby basestation.
 The robot was controlled by an Arduino and the base station was an Arduino as well.
 An Altera DE0-NANO FGPA was also used to detect shapes and colors of 'treasures' scattered throughout the maze.
 Verilog was used for the FPGA coding.

+**Let's Lease** [This application prototype](https://www.figma.com/file/aiNFEwwXvTI3QwoTR7gngt/Prototype-Revised?node-id=1%3A2) is a class project that I worked on with three other undergraduates.
+This project was done in order to gain understanding of user-centered design.
+As a group, we created multiple iterations of our design and conducted user research and testing to obtain feedback in order to improve future iterations.

 **G-Love:** [This project](https://github.com/jr826/cornell_makeathon_2019) was created for the [CU Make-a-thon](http://www.cu-make.com).
 Following the prompt of creating art, our team created a LED filled glove for the use of sign language interpreters in environments such as concerts where it can be hard for people to see the interpreter due to distance or lighting.
 The glove lights different parts of the hands to be different colors, helping to make the exact signs being made clearer to viewers.
 The LEDs will also flash more rapidly as the glove is moved more quickly.
 This reflects the energy and tone of the language being signed to viewers.
 The G-Love uses a Kionix KX126 sensor with a built in accelerometer to determine the rate of movement of the glove.
 This data is sent to an Arduino that controls the LEDs on the glove.